 Firmness, Feel, & Support

-The Alexander hybrid mattress comes in at a 5.5-6 out of 10 on the firmness scale, with 10 being the most firm.
-It is a mattress designed to fit the needs of most sleepers.
+The Alexander hybrid mattress comes in two different firmnesses.
+The medium comes in at a 5.5-6 out of 10 on the firmness scale, with 10 being the most firm.
+It is also available in luxury firm, which sits at a 7.5 on the firmness scale.

 With a balanced amount of hug and sinkage, this mattress does a great job of supporting your body.
 The pocketed coil hybrid design helped to relieve pressure points across my body.
 Additionally, I felt that my spine was properly aligned throughout my sleep test.
 Not to mention, the airflow of the Alexander hybrid is above average.
 I never once felt warm while sleeping on this mattress.
 The pocketed coil design works amazingly well with the copper infused gel memory foam to deliver truly exceptional cooling.